bcgsc/pavfinder/README.md

 - retained introns
 - novel splice acceptors/donors

 PAVFinder infers variants from non-contiguous (split or gapped) contig sequence alignments to the reference genome.
-Assemblies can be aligned to the reference genome (`c2g `alignment) using `bwa mem`(genome) or `gmap`(transcriptome).
-Read support for events can be gathered by aligning reads to the contig assembly using `bwa mem` (`r2c` alignment).
+Assemblies can be aligned to the reference genome (`c2g` alignment) using [bwa mem](http://bio-bwa.sourceforge.net/)(genome) or [gmap](http://research-pub.gene.com/gmap/)(transcriptome).
+Read support for events can be gathered by aligning reads to the assembly using [bwa mem](http://bio-bwa.sourceforge.net/) (`r2c` alignment).

 A pipeline that bundles the 3 analysis steps called `TAP` (*T*ransabyss-*A*lignment-*P*AVFinder) is provided to facilitate whole transcriptome analysis.
 TAP is also designed to be run in a targeted mode on selected genes.
 This requires a [Bloom Filter](http://www.bcgsc.ca/platform/bioinfo/software/biobloomtools) of targeted gene sequences to be created beforehand.
 Whereas the full assembly of a single RNAseq library with over 100 million read pairs requires more than 24 hours to complete, a targeted assembly and analysis of a gene list (e.g. [COSMIC](http://cancer.sanger.ac.uk/census/)) of several hundred can be completed within half an hour.